sharknoon/umbrel-cli/README.md

 ### `umbrel app create <name>`

+> [!NOTE]
+> This command can only be executed inside an App Store directory!

 This command scaffoldes a new app.
 It needs to be invoked from inside an App Store directory.

 `<name>` is an optional name for the app directory.
 When left empty, you get asked to provide one.

 TODO image

+### `umbrel lint`

+> [!NOTE]
+> This command can only be executed inside an App Store directory!

+This command checkes your App Store and all Apps inside it for potential errors.

+These files are being checked:

+- Validity of `umbrel-app-store.yml`
+- Existence of `README.me`
+- Validity of `<app>/umbrel-app.yml`
+- (WIP) Validity of `<app>/docker-compose.yml`
+- (WIP) Validity of `<app>/exports.sh`

+TODO image

+### `umbrel generate port`

+This command generates a new and not yet used port to be used inside one of your apps.
+It checks against the ports from the official App Store and when executed from a Community App Store, also against those ports.

 ## Roadmap